Check out this video on getting a diagnosis for Childhood apraxia of speech.

 Visual cues, gesture support, and written prompts can help speech planning.

-Primary progressive apraxia of speech (PPAOS) is a rare form of apraxia in the absence of dementia that develops insidiously and slowly
+Primary progressive apraxia of speech (PPAOS) is a rare form of apraxia in the absence of dementia. .
+Delayed progressive apraxia of speech is a rare presentation where motor speech difficulties develop later in the disease, without signs of language loss

 He said: "Initially I was in denial.
 I'm a dinosaur.
 I suffered in silence for about 20 months and in that time my thyroid gland became virtually non-existent , so that could be the reason for all my problems along the line, by just not going to see a doctor.